John Mitchel: The United Irishman

-In the first editorial, addressed to "The Right Hon. the Earl of Clarendon, Englishman, calling himself Her Majesty's Lord Lieutenant – General and General Governor of Ireland," Mitchel stated that the purpose of the journal was to resume the struggle which had been waged by Tone and Emmet, the Holy War to sweep this Island clear of the English name and nation."
+That no good thing can come from the English Parliament, or the English Government.In the first editorial, addressed to "The Right Hon. the Earl of Clarendon, Englishman, calling himself Her Majesty's Lord Lieutenant – General and General Governor of Ireland," Mitchel stated that the purpose of the journal was to resume the struggle which had been waged by Tone and Emmet, the Holy War to sweep this Island clear of the English name and nation."
 Lord Clarendon was also addressed as "Her Majesty's Executioner-General and General Butcher of Ireland".

 Commenting on this first edition of The United Irishman, Lord Stanley in the House of Lords, on 24 February 1848, maintained that the paper pursued "the purpose of exciting sedition and rebellion among her Majesty's subjects in Ireland..., and to promote civil war for the purpose of exterminating every Englishman in Ireland".
 He allowed that the publishers were "honest" men: "they are not the kind of men who make their patriotism the means of barter for place or pension.
 They are not to be bought off by the Government of the day for a colonial place, or by a snug situation in the customs or excise.
 No; they honestly repudiate this course; they are rebels at heart, and they are rebels avowed, who are in earnest in what they say and propose to do".

 Only 16 editions of The United Irishman had been produced when Mitchel was arrested, and the paper suppressed.
 Mitchel concluded his last article in The United Irishman, from Newgate prison, entitled "A Letter to Farmers",[My] gallant Confederates ... have marched past my prison windows to let me know that there are ten thousand fighting men in Dublin— 'felons' in heart and soul.
 I thank God for it.
 The game is afoot, at last.
 The liberty of Ireland may come sooner or come later, by peaceful negotiation or bloody conflict— but it is sure; and wherever between the poles I may chance to be, I will hear the crash of the down fall of the thrice-accursed British Empire."